Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Literature Review on learning curve extrapolation methods

-Interestingly, one can argue that this adaption technique could be applied both \emph{before} or \emph{after} determining the k nearest neighbours.
-Doing it before would potentially lead to other (and maybe better) nearest neighbours because then the neighbours are determined more with respect to the \emph{shape} of the learning curve, and the \emph{offset} plays much less of a role.
+Interestingly, one can argue that this adaption technique could be applied either \emph{before} or \emph{after} determining the $k$ nearest neighbours.
+Doing it before could lead to other (and better) nearest neighbours because then the neighbours are determined more with respect to the \emph{shape} of the learning curve, and the \emph{offset} plays much less of a role.
 However, in the above paper, the adaption is done \emph{after} retrieving the neighbours.

-The authors extended the approach further by creating an online sampling scheme with the SetGen algorithm~\cite{leite2007aniterativeprocess}.
-SetGen is an online adaption of AMDS in that, after each acquired anchor, it is decided whether and which anchor should be evaluated with each algorithm; in this, they take into account both the (believed) accuracy and the runtime.
-This can be seen as a way of racing between the algorithms.
-The potential of each ``horizontal extension'' is judged based on the meta-learning database.
+The authors extended the approach by creating an online sampling scheme with the SetGen algorithm~\citep{leite2007aniterativeprocess}.
+SetGen is an online adaption of AMDS in that, after each acquired anchor, it is decided whether and which anchor should be evaluated with each algorithm; this considers both the (believed) accuracy and the runtime.
+This procedure can be seen as a way of racing between the algorithms.
+The potential of each additional amount of budget is judged based on the metalearning database.

 An implicit assumption of all approaches in this line of research is that the datasets in the database from which performances are extracted need to be at least as big as the target dataset.
-This issue was first explicitly treated in the \emph{Pairwise Curve Comparison} approach (PCC)~\cite{vanrijn2015fastalgorithmselection}.
-This algorithm builds upon the works of \citet{leite2010activetesting} and implements a voting scheme to identify the best learning algorithm of a portfolio; votes are distributed based on wins, which in turn are determined based on the predicted performance at the full dataset \dataset using the aforementioned approaches. \citet{vanrijn2015fastalgorithmselection} explicitly discuss the issue if the sizes of datasets in the database and the target dataset are not identical.
-In general, the point for which predictions must be made is typically not one of the anchors, e.g. is typically not a power of 2 but simply 90\% of the given dataset size; maybe to estimate the performance of the learner in 10-fold cross-validation.
-A remedy is to resort to the ``closest'' available anchor in the schedule.
+This issue was first explicitly treated in the \emph{Pairwise Curve Comparison} approach (PCC)~\citep{vanrijn2015fastalgorithmselection}.
+This algorithm builds upon the works of \citet{leite2010activetesting} and implements a voting scheme to identify the best learning algorithm of a portfolio; votes are distributed based on wins, which are determined based on the predicted performance at the complete dataset \dataset. \citet{vanrijn2015fastalgorithmselection} explicitly discuss the issue if the sizes of datasets in the database and the target dataset are not identical.
+In general, the point for which predictions must be made is typically not one of the anchors; it is typically not a power of 2 but rather 90\% of the given dataset size (due to the holdout scheme).
+A remedy is to resort to the closest available anchor in the schedule.
 However, if the highest anchor available for another dataset is much smaller than the required training size of the target dataset, then it is unclear how that curve should be used.